Topics Map > Budget & Finance > Compensation and Financial Administration

 Summer surpluses might be used for a variety of one-time expenditures as approved by your divisional associate dean.
 These expenses include short-term staffing or teaching assistants beyond the department’s 101 STS or TA budget, stipends for graduate students, research or travel funds for faculty, recruitment expenses, departmental colloquia, or performance bonuses.
 Departments that believe they have sufficiently large and stable annual surpluses and a strong rationale for making permanent commitments (e.g., permanent faculty or staff hires or base salary increases) should discuss their situation with their divisional associate dean.
 All spending plans will require College approval.

+Any losses in summer will be covered by the Summer Revenue account by default.
 Departments that end a summer with a negative surplus will be contacted by the L&S Budget Office to discuss how the situation will be addressed.
 In general, departments that lose money should be prepared to shift summer costs to the collateral source identified in their summer proposals.